Why Trust House Method

 My experiences with HSA have been mostly positive, however sometimes they have been quite a hassle.
 Being new homeowners, the warranty has saved us a lot of money, but sometimes what they will cover vs won’t cover hits a grey area and then we have been out more money.
 The only real complaint I’ve had recently was when our water heater went out 2 days after we brought our newborn home.
 It was a Saturday night/Sunday morning ordeal and even after we explained the importance of having hot water available with less than a week old baby they gave us the “contractors aren’t required to work on weekends but if one is in the area they may come out.”
 We went a week and a half without a water heater.
 They used to have a clause that if there was a newborn in the house they would expedite service on major systems.
 We as new parents were not very happy.

 A home warranty is a service contract that covers appliances and home systems when they break down due to normal wear and tear.
-Homeowners insurance doesn’t cover appliances and systems, making a home warranty a nice complement to standard insurance.
+Homeowners’ insurance doesn’t cover appliances and systems, making a home warranty an excellent complement to standard insurance.

-The coverage will vary depending on the plan you choose, where you live, and whether you opt in to additional add-ons.
-You’ll have the option to select the plan that gives you the most peace of mind.
+The coverage will vary depending on the plan you choose, where you live, and whether you opt for additional add-ons.
+You’ll have the option to select the program that gives you the most peace of mind.

 Home Security of America customers can file a claim 24 hours a day, seven days a week, by calling the HSA telephone line.
 A call initiates services without the requirement of a claim form or service application.